 With the now-finite resource still in demand, an impromptu system has emerged in which blue clothes are exchanged and repaired at community-run ‘Blue Fashion Commons Hubs’.
 Rules govern the use of these hubs: people must donate garments, skills or time to become commoners and earn the right to withdraw items.

 While some people place more value than ever on the logos and labels that signify industrial production, others have embraced the de-commercialisation of blue clothing by embroidering folk symbols on their items.
 The motifs found on nineteenth-century English smocks, reinvented for this new context, are particularly popular.

-‘A Temporary Outpost of the Blue Fashion Commons’ is currently on display as part of We Are Commoners: Creative acts of commoning, a Craftspace national touring exhibition.
-For more information visit craftspace.co.uk/wearecommoners
+‘A Temporary Outpost of the Blue Fashion Commons’ was exhibited as part of We Are Commoners: Creative acts of commoning, a Craftspace touring exhibition.
+For more information and to view the virtual tour visit craftspace.co.uk/wearecommoners

 This Exploration was contributed by Amy Twigger Holroyd (located in Nottingham, UK), developed from a World that she also contributed, using a Creative Commons Attribution-ShareAlike 4.0 International licence which allows others to share and adapt the work in any medium and for any purpose, providing that they credit the authors and share their material using the same Creative Commons licence.